 If you’re like me, the first day of summer is unofficially in the late part of May and stretched into the mid part of September before football tailgates start.
-It doesn’t follow a traditional seasonal calendar schedule, but in my mind, they are the unofficially official range of summer dates.
-There are a range of things I love to do in the summer and one of my favorites is hosting outdoor dinner parties.
+It doesn’t follow a traditional seasonal calendar schedule.
+In my mind, those dates are the unofficially official range of summer.
+There is a range of things I love to do in the summer and one of my favorites is hosting outdoor dinner parties.
 Now that we have an outdoor patio to use, I can foresee a lot of dinner soirees being hosted out there.
 If you’re planning a dinner party in the near future, I’m partnering with Cakebread Cellars to share a few tips on why you should host a BYOB dinner party this season.

 BYOB Dinner Parties Enable You to…

 Planning a dinner party is stressful enough, and to add an alcoholic component on that it makes it even more stressful.
 Suppose your guests don’t enjoy a certain variety of wine that you’re serving, it could throw off their own experience.
 If you request guests to Bring Your Own Beverage, they’ll have more control over what they want to drink and you’ll have a larger opportunity to focus on the menu items your serving.

 My go to at a BYOB dinner party, like at No.ninetytwoatl’s Pop Up dinner was Cakebread Cellars Chardonnay Reserve because of it’s fresh, creamy finish that goes with a myriad of dishes.
 The citrus and melon flavors really amplified our starters of fresh seafood.

 Plan a creative menu and release it to your guests beforehand.